 over by three-eighths of an inch

-→ Express percentages in numerals with the word "percent" rather than the percent symbol (%).
+In non-fiction books, percentages are expressed in numerals with the word "percent" rather than the percent symbol (%).

 The jeans were 25 percent off.